If you want to cut the cord or stop paying for an expensive cable bill, we have five ways for you to continue watching your local channels

 How to Watch Local Channels without Cable

-But you’d like to find a way to watch local channels without cable because you want to watch the news or a sports game, or your kids want to watch Saturday morning cartoons.
+Either way, you’d like to find a way to watch local channels without cable TV.
+How can you watch the news, a sports game, or Saturday morning cartoons on the cheap?

-Well we have five ways for you to watch local channels without cable.
-We’ll go over each one and how to get them, and hopefully you’ll leave this video with one or even a couple of options for you.
+We have five ways for you to watch your favorite local channel without cable or satellite.
+We’ll go over each option and how to get them, and hope you’ll leave here with one or even a couple of options for you.

 Five ways to watch local channels without cable

-Antennas are a one-time buy of about $20 to $60, they’re easy to set up, and you actually get more channels than you’d think.
+We recommend the Gesobyte Amplified TV Antenna or the 1byone Amplified HDTV Antenna.
+An HD antenna is especially perfect for those who want a traditional TV experience.
+They are a one-time buy of about $18 to $65, they’re easy to set up, and you actually get more channels than you’d think.

-The second way to watch local channels without cable is getting a subscription to a specific channel’s app.
-At most, these apps are $10 per month, but sometimes they’re free, and you’ll be able to find all of your favorite local channels in the app store.
+The second way to watch local channels without cable TV is getting a subscription to a specific channel’s app.
+At most, these apps are $10 per month, but sometimes they’re free, and you’ll be able to find all of your favorite local channels in your smartphone's app store.

-There’s CBS All Access, which gives you access to live TV channels, on-demand TV shows and movies, and original content.
-Not only can you watch Star Trek: Picard, Survivor, and The Brady Bunch whenever you’d like, but you’ll be able to watch your local CBS station, CBSN, CBS Sports HQ, and ET Live 24/7.
+There’s Paramount+, which gives you access to live TV channels, on-demand TV shows and movies, and Original content.
+Not only can you watch Star Trek: Picard, Survivor, and The Brady Bunch whenever you’d like, but you’ll be able to watch your local CBS station, CBSN (24/7 news), CBS Sports HQ, and ET Live.

-Peacock will also have an on-demand library with shows and movies like Battlestar Galactica, Saturday Night Live, Saved by the Bell, the Harry Potter series, and the Fast and Furious series.
+Peacock's on-demand library includes TV shows and movies like The Office, Brooklyn Nine-Nine, Battlestar Galactica, Saturday Night Live, Saved by the Bell, the Harry Potter series, and the Fast and Furious series.

-The Sling Orange package doesn’t have any local channels, but the Sling Blue package gives you your local FOX, NBC, and NBC regional sports channels, among 30 other popular channels like FOX News Channel, MSNBC, CNN, and Food Network.
+The Sling Orange package doesn’t have any local channels, but the Sling Blue package gives you your local FOX and NBC channels, among 40 other popular channels like FOX News, MSNBC, CNN, and Food Network.

-YouTube TV will give you 85 channels including your local ABC, CBS, FOX, NBC, and PBS channels.
-You and your family can also enjoy Disney Channel, Food Network, and ESPN.
+YouTube TV will give you 100+ channels including your local ABC, CBS, CW, FOX, NBC, and PBS channels.
+You and your family can also enjoy Disney Channel, Food Network, and NFL Network.